-Decoupling is a new method of setting electric rates and is one of many major steps supporting Hawaii's clean energy future and is designed to support efforts to reduce Hawaii's dependence on imported oil.
+Decoupling, a method of setting electric rates, is one of many major steps supporting Hawaii's clean energy future and is designed to support efforts to reduce Hawaii's dependence on imported oil.

 In the past, the more electricity used by utility customers, the more money the utility collects.
 That formula isn't consistent with our state's current energy policies.
 To reach our state's clean energy goals, we must find ways to use less oil, not more.

 Decoupling breaks the historic link between electricity usage and utility revenues, which removes the incentive for utilities to increase the use of electricity.
 This allows utilities to better support increased energy efficiency, conservation and increased use of renewable energy resources.